Mindfulness and Money in Retirement

 OK, if you want the best possible returns over your life, you should be 100% equities until the day before a market crash.
 Then you sell!
 Easy, right?

-Actually, you don’t even have to predict every market crash… ride right through them when young.
-Crashes mean the stock market is on sale when you are young however as you get old, sequence of returns risk needs consideration 5-10 years before you start portfolio withdrawals.
+You don’t even have to predict every market crash… ride right through them when young.
+Crashes mean the stock market is on sale when you are young; however, as you get old, the sequence of returns risk needs consideration 5-10 years before you start portfolio withdrawals.

-Stocks are actually more risky then bonds the longer you hold them only if you don’t get asset allocation right before your retirement.
+Stocks are actually more risky than bonds the longer you hold them, but only if you don’t get asset allocation right before your retirement.

 You will never get the best possible returns.
 It is better to hope for the best anxiety-adjusted returns.